-be a realistic macroweather model it must also reproduce the observed spatial patterns including teleconnection networks (AWC, RGI), and El Niño events and indices.
-Since - just as in GCMs - m-StocSIPS does not put these features in "by hand", they are emergent model properties that are notoriously difficult to reproduce so that their realism (or lack thereof) provide stringent quality checks.
-Using m-StocSIPS simulations, (detailed in Sects.
-S2 and S7 of the supporting information) we now show that indeed, these emergent properties are well reproduced.
+At each pixel, m-StocSIPS has the same statistics as StocSIPS, which DRAL showed to be quite accurate.
+However in addition, m-StocSIPS takes into account the spatial correlations: To be a realistic macroweather model it must also reproduce the observed spatial patterns including teleconnection networks (AWC, RGI), and El Niño events and indices.
+As with GCMs, m-StocSIPS does not put these features in "by hand," they are emergent model properties that are notoriously difficult to reproduce and their realism provides stringent quality checks.
+Using m-StocSIPS simulations (detailed in Sections S2 and S7 of the supporting information) we now show that indeed, these emergent properties are well reproduced.

-In order to compare StocSIPS space-time statistical structures to reanalysis and to GCM 328 outputs, we produced simulations with the same resolutions and overall length as our reference 329 NCEP/NCAR Reanalysis 1 dataset (864 months, 2.5° resolution).
-Although full movies of the 330 model outputs are available (Movie S1), here we focus on El Niño events that are particularly 331 difficult to simulate.
-First consider the Oceanic Niño Index (ONI) derived for surface 332 temperature (T2m) as the 3-month running mean of the average over the region (5°N-5°S, 333 170°W-120°W), Fig 2(a).
-The bottom ("ONI") is a reanalysis series above which are samples 334 from three different m-StocSIPS realizations ("Sim.1-3", middle).
-The top series is from a 335 336 historical run of the CanESM2 GCM (CCCma, 2020), the ONI was estimated after standard detrending (but without variance adjustments).
-337
+In order to compare StocSIPS space-time statistical structures to reanalysis and to GCM outputs, we produced simulations with the same resolutions and overall length as our reference NCEP/NCAR Reanalysis 1 data set (864 months, 2.5° resolution).
+Although full movies of the model outputs are available (Movie S1), here we focus on El Niño events that are particularly difficult to simulate.
+First consider the Oceanic Niño Index (ONI) derived for surface temperature (T2m) as the 3-month running mean of the average over the region (5°N-5°S, 170°W-120°W), Figure 2a.
+The bottom ("ONI") is a reanalysis series above which are samples from three different m-StocSIPS realizations ("Sim.1-3," middle).
+The top series is from a historical run of the CanESM2 GCM (CCCma, 2020), the ONI was estimated after standard detrending (but without variance adjustments).

-338 Except for the larger GCM amplitude, the time series in Fig. 2(a) are difficult to distinguish.
-Both deterministic and stochastic simulations produce realistic-looking ONI 339 anomalies sequences.
-More impressively, the stochastic simulations reproduce huge regional 340 emergent patterns including El Niño and La Niña events.
-In Fig. 2(b), we see canonical El Niño 341 anomaly patterns corresponding to El Niño peaks marked in Fig. 2(a) (see also Fig. S11 for map 342 sequences).
-While the deterministic models explain these events as an expression of the 343 344 dynamics implicit in the governing equations, in the stochastic model they emerge from random synchronizations from places sharing high H values (see Fig. 1(a)) and long ocean weather-345 macroweather transition times.
-346
+Except for the larger GCM amplitude, the time series in Figure 2a are difficult to distinguish.
+Both deterministic and stochastic simulations produce realistic-looking ONI anomaly sequences.
+More impressively, the stochastic simulations reproduce huge regional emergent patterns including El Niño and La Niña events.
+In Figure 2b, we see canonical El Niño anomaly patterns corresponding to El Niño peaks marked in Figure 2a (see also Figure S11 for map sequences).
+While the deterministic models explain these events as an expression of the dynamics implicit in the governing equations, in the stochastic model they emerge spontaneously in this region with large innovation cross-correlations and with series sharing high H values (see Figure 1a).
+These highly persistent series of anomalies spend long periods (from a few months to a few years) before changing sign, so eventually they share the same phases and produce El Niño or La Niña patterns.

-StocSIPS also produces realistic and emergent teleconnections patterns: RGI maps, see Fig. 2(c) and (d) for lags $\lambda = 0$ , 1 and 3.
-Despite these striking spatial patterns, there is no Granger causality connecting any two points: the optimal predictor is obtained from the past of each individual series without any contribution from the teleconnection patterns.
-These correlations do not imply any Granger causality.
+StocSIPS also produces realistic and emergent teleconnections patterns: RGI maps, see Figures 2c and 2d for lags $\lambda = 0, 1, \text{ and } 3$.
+Despite these striking spatial patterns, there is no Granger causality connecting any two points: The optimal predictor is obtained from the past of each individual series without any contribution from the teleconnection patterns.
+These strong correlations do not imply any Granger causality.

-352 4 Conclusions
+4. Conclusions

-GCMs long range forecasting skill is low, and this has stimulated the development of 353 stochastic alternatives often inspired by correlations.
-Two competing approaches have 354 355 developed, one that primarily exploits teleconnections (space) with only a short memory in time (Markovian), the other - StocSIPS - that only exploits the long memory in time without using 356 any spatial information.
-While Markovian models are approximately initial value problems 357 GCMs are strictly so.
-In comparison, StocSIPS exploits the system's (scaling) long range 358 memory; it is a "past value" model.
-Although it is tempting to try to improve StocSIPS skill by 359 using spatially correlated co-predictors, to be useful the correlations must also be causal.
-360
+GCM long range forecasting skill is low, and this has stimulated the development of stochastic alternatives often inspired by correlations.
+Two competing approaches have developed, one that primarily exploits teleconnections (space) with only a short memory in time (Markovian), the other-StocSIPS-that only exploits the long memory in time without using any spatial information.
+While Markovian models are approximately initial value problem GCMs are strictly so.
+In comparison, StocSIPS exploits the system's (scaling) long range memory; it is a "past value" model.
+Although it is tempting to try to improve StocSIPS skill by using spatially correlated co-predictors, to be useful the correlations must also be causal.